Sleep disruptions are common and affect nearly 40% of people in the UK.

 The stress response involves parts of the nervous system called the sympathetic and parasympathetic nervous systems.

-These work together to allow stimulation or calm when needed.
+These work together to allow stimulation or calm as needed.

 The problem in modern society is that we spend more time in our stimulatory sympathetic nervous system than in the calming parasympathetic system.